byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Private](./vivariumGeorgeTownGallery/VivariumMasterBed/vivariumMasterPrivacyScreenEntranceWeb.JPG)

 Intentional privacy screening was installed to allows guests to open bedroom doors and take advantage of the natural flow of fresh air.
 Jute window covers where installed to provide natural air-conditioning.
-Additionally an evaporative cooler was used in the common area that helped in the creation of a pleasant micro climate.
+Additionally an evaporative cooler was used in the common area that supported the creation of a pleasant micro climate.

 ![Work](./vivariumGeorgeTownGallery/vivariumPatio/patioWorkVivarium.jpg)

 **The Private Medicinal Food Garden;** boasted over ***27 large 5 gallon (or larger) containers*** located outside all bedroom windows, as well as ***22+ clay pots*** on the balcony.
 Nearly all plants being edible, medicinal or functional.
-Besides an assortment of herbs, aloe plants, and experimental seedlings like Durian the garden was home to 23 Moringa oleifera trees, Papaya trees, Coconut seedlings, Sacha inchi vines and a passion fruit vine (that tried to take over the laundry wire) where among the many plants.
+Besides an assortment of herbs, aloe plants, and experimental seedlings like Durian the garden was home to 23 Moringa oleifera trees, Papaya trees, Coconut seedlings, Sacha inchi vines and a passion fruit vine (that tried to take over the laundry wire) where among the numerous plants.

 ![hanging patio garden](./vivariumGeorgeTownGallery/vivariumPatio/kokedama03.jpg)

 It became difficult to catalog the ever changing garden.
-Growing a diverse garden is part of what makes it a pleasure and easy to enjoy an Eco-responsible lifestyle.
-The gardens of the Vivarium, once established, was able to provided all nutritional requirements.
-(More details on plant selection and care will follow in a separate post.)
+Growing a diverse garden is part of what makes it a pleasure and easy to enjoy an Eco-responsible lifestyle. ***The gardens of the Vivarium, once established, was able to provided all nutritional requirements.*** (More details on plant selection and care will follow in a separate post.)

 ![Kokedama](./vivariumGeorgeTownGallery/vivariumWindowHanging/vivariumKokedama01Web.jpg)